Mapping the law, bridging worlds

 Graduates of a foreign university:

-- Possess a Bachelor of laws degree or an equivalent degree.
+- Possess a Bachelor of Laws degree or an equivalent degree.

 - Have obtained an average of at least 3,0 on 4,3 or the equivalent.

-Graduates of a canadian university:
+Graduates of a Canadian university:

 - Possess a J.D. of the Université de Montréal.